earthly/earthly/docs/earthfile/earthfile.md

 earthly --secret GITHUB_TOKEN="the-actual-secret-token-value" +release-short
 ```

-An empty string is also allowed for `<secret-ref>`, allowing for optional secrets, should it need to be disabled.
+An empty string is also allowed for `<secret-id>`, allowing for optional secrets, should it need to be disabled.

 ```Dockerfile
 release: